anoshenko/rui/README.md

 	func GetColorChangedListeners(view View, subviewID string) []func(ColorPicker, Color)

+## FilePicker

+The FilePicker element extends the View interface to select one or more files.

+To create a FilePicker, the function is used:

+	func NewFilePicker(session Session, params Params) FilePicker

+The boolean property "multiple" (constant Multiple) is used to set the mode of selecting multiple files.
+The value "true" enables the selection of multiple files, "false" enables the selection of a single file.
+The default is "false".

+You can restrict the selection to only certain types of files.
+To do this, use the "accept" property (constant Accept).
+This property is assigned a list of allowed file extensions and / or mime-types.
+The value can be specified either as a string (elements are separated by commas) or as an array of strings.
+Examples

+	rui.Set(view, "myFilePicker", rui.Accept, "png, jpg, jpeg")
+	rui.Set(view, "myFilePicker", rui.Accept, []string{"png", "jpg", "jpeg"})
+	rui.Set(view, "myFilePicker", rui.Accept, "image/*")

+Two functions of the FilePicker interface are used to access the selected files:

+	Files() []FileInfo
+	LoadFile(file FileInfo, result func(FileInfo, []byte))

+as well as the corresponding global functions

+	func GetFilePickerFiles(view View, subviewID string) []FileInfo
+	func LoadFilePickerFile(view View, subviewID string, file FileInfo, result func(FileInfo, []byte))

+The Files/GetFilePickerFiles functions return a list of the selected files as a slice of FileInfo structures.
+The FileInfo structure is declared as

+	type FileInfo struct {
+		// Name - the file's name.
+		Name string
+		// LastModified specifying the date and time at which the file was last modified LastModified time.Time
+		// Size - the size of the file in bytes.
+		Size int64
+		// MimeType - the file's MIME type.
+		MimeType string
+	}

+FileInfo contains only information about the file, not the file content.
+The LoadFile/LoadFilePickerFile function allows you to load the contents of one of the selected files.
+The LoadFile function is asynchronous.
+After loading, the contents of the selected file are passed to the argument-function of the LoadFile.
+Example

+	if filePicker := rui.FilePickerByID(view, "myFilePicker"); filePicker != nil {
+		if files := filePicker.Files(); len(files) > 0 {
+			filePicker.LoadFile(files[0], func(file rui.FileInfo, data []byte) {
+				if data != nil {
+					// ...
+				}
+			})
+		}
+	}

+equivalent to

+	if files := rui.GetFilePickerFiles(view, "myFilePicker"); len(files) > 0 {
+		rui.LoadFilePickerFile(view, "myFilePicker", files[0], func(file rui.FileInfo, data []byte) {
+			if data != nil {
+				// ...
+			}
+		})
+	}

+If an error occurs while loading the file, the data value passed to the result function will be nil, and the error description will be written to the log

+The "file-selected-event" event (constant FileSelectedEvent) is used to track changes in the list of selected files.
+The main event listener has the following format:

+	func(picker FilePicker, files []FileInfo))

+where the second argument is the new value of the list of selected files.

+You can get the current list of listeners of the list of files changing using the function

+	func GetFileSelectedListeners(view View, subviewID string) []func(FilePicker, []FileInfo)

 ## DropDownList

 The DropDownList element extends the View interface and is designed to select a value from a drop-down list.